fit-r2lab/r2lab.inria.fr/markdown/status.md

 * Phones in the testbed appear as either
   * <span class='fa fa-plane'></span> (meaning the phone is in airplane mode)
   * <span class='fa fa-phone'></span> (meaning it's not in airplane mode)
-* At this time we have a single Nexus 5 phone deployed in the testbed

 ***